 It is often argued that one of the reasons that trade produces gains is that it enhances competition among firms.
-We show that a consequence of this procompetitive effect of trade is to systematically change the distribution of income between factors of production in the affected industries - in particular to reduce relative returns to labor and to increase relative returns to capital.
+We show that a consequence of this pro-competitive effect of trade is to change systematically the distribution of income between factors of production - in particular to reduce relative returns to labor and to increase relative returns to capital - in the affected industries.
 We bring together two otherwise unconnected literatures, on the impact of trade on competition and on the impact of trade on the distribution of income among factors of production.

 We present a framework for analyzing the effect of increased product market competition on the process of bargaining between workers and employers.
 We demonstrate that increased competition between firms can implicitly raise the employment cost of wage increases and thereby cause workers (who value both objectives) to moderate their wage demands.
-This wage disciplining effect causes the employers' share of available surplus to shift in their favor, and can be sufficiently large that it may cause profits to rise, even though increased competition results in diminished per-firm surpluses.
+This wage disciplining effect causes the employers' share of available surplus to shift in their favor, and can be sufficiently large that it may cause profits to rise, despite diminished per-firm surpluses resulting from increased competition.

-Trade may lead to reductions in wages in our model where they cannot in conventional theories (e.g., when movements in relative product prices are too low or are in the "wrong" direction to have such an effect).
-Further, trade induced wage reductions may take place in both developed countries and developing countries, which cannot happen in conventional models (insofar as the impact of trade on wages depends in those models on the relative abundance of factors of production in a country).
-Indeed the model presented requires no trade to occur at all in order for the threat of trade (i.e., its implicit pro-competitive effect) to have distributional effects.
+This result helps to illuminate why trade may lead to reductions in wages despite movements in relative product prices which are too low or contrary in direction compared with those required in conventional theories in order for trade to have such an effect.
+It also explains why such an effect may be present in both developed countries and developing countries, contrary to the conclusions of conventional models (in which the impact of trade on wages depends on the relative abundance of factors of production in a country).
+Indeed the model presented requires no trade to occur at all in order for the threat of trade (i.e. its implicit pro-competitive effect) to have distributional effects.
 The model we develop provides a theoretical rationale for recent findings concerning the apparent association of trade with wage deterioration in both poor countries and rich countries.

 Rodrik (1997) raises arguments closely related to that of this paper.
-He points out that trade-induced increases in elasticities of labor demand can influence the well-being of workers, by causing moderation of wage demands.
-We attempt to analyze this claim rigorously.
+He points out that trade-induced increased elasticities of labor demand can influence the well-being of workers.
+Rodrik suggests that trade-induced heightened elasticities of labor demand can cause moderation of wage demands by workers.
+We attempt rigorously to analyze this claim.

 Specifically, we conclude that heightened product market competition as a result of trade liberalization can influence the distribution of income between profits and wages in at least four possible ways.
-The first mechanism is that an increase in product market competition causes shrinkage of per-firm rents, and leads to a reduction in rents captured by workers in the form of wages (even if their share of rents remains constant).
-The second mechanism is that an increase in product market competition can induce increases in elasticities of labor demand which cause workers at an enterprise to moderate their wage demands.
+The first mechanism is that increases in product market competition shrinks per-firm rents, and leads to a reduction in rents captured by workers in the form of wages (even if their share of rents remains constant).
+The second mechanism is that increases in product market competition can induce increases in elasticities of labor demand which cause workers at any enterprise to moderate their wage demands.
 The third mechanism is that competition and strategic complementarity in wage setting between workers further magnifies these wage reductions through a "strategic multiplier."
-The fourth mechanism is that the diminishing rents realized by workers can cause an endogenous decrease in the extent of worker organization, which in turn reduces the ability of organized workers to bargain for higher wages.
+The fourth mechanism is that the diminishing rents realized by workers can cause an endogenous decrease in the extent of worker organization, which in turn would reduce the ability of organized workers to establish high wages.